Bob Gibbs: Early life, education, and agricultural career

 Gibbs was born on June 14, 1954, in Peru, Indiana.
-His family moved to Cleveland in the 1960s, and Gibbs graduated from Bay Village Senior High School.
+His family moved to Cleveland in the 1960s, and Gibbs graduated from Bay High School.
 In 1974, he graduated from the Ohio State University Agricultural Technical Institute and moved to Lakeville, Ohio, where he co-founded Hidden Hollow Farms, Ltd. Formerly a producer of swine, Hidden Hollow Farms now produces corn and soybeans.

 Gibbs served as president of the Ohio Farm Bureau Federation, Ohio's largest agriculture organization.
 He first joined the Ohio Farm Bureau board of trustees in 1985.
 Gibbs also served as a board member of the Farm Bureau Bank, the Ohio Livestock Coalition, the Ohio Cooperative Council, and the Ohio Farm Bureau Alliance.
 He was president of the Loudonville Farmers Equity Company in Loudonville, Ohio, where he served on the board for 12 years.
 Gibbs has also served as president of the Holmes County extension advisory committee, the Holmes County Farm Bureau, and as a supervisor for the Holmes County Soil & Water Conservation Service.